John Locke: Manuscripts, books and treatises

 One of the largest categories of manuscript at the Bodleian comprises Locke's notebooks and commonplace books.
 The scholar Richard Yeo calls Locke a "Master Note-taker" and explains that "Locke's methodical note-taking pervaded most areas of his life."
-In an unpublished essay “Of Study,” Locke argued that a notebook should work like a “chest-of-drawers” for organizing information, which would be a "great help to the memory and means to avoid confusion in our thoughts."
-Locke kept several notebooks and commonplace books, which he organized according to topic.
+In an unpublished essay "Of Study," Locke argued that a notebook should work like a "chest-of-drawers" for organising information, which would be a "great help to the memory and means to avoid confusion in our thoughts."
+Locke kept several notebooks and commonplace books, which he organised according to topic.
 MS Locke c.
 43 includes Locke's notes on theology, while MS Locke f.
 18–24 contain medical notes.
 Other notebooks, such as MS c.
 43, incorporate several topics in the same notebook, but separated into sections.

 These commonplace books were highly personal and were designed to be used by Locke himself rather than accessible to a wide audience.
 Locke's notes are often abbreviated and are full of codes which he used to reference material across notebooks.
-Another way Locke personalized his notebooks was by devising his own method of creating indexes using a grid system and Latin keywords.
+Another way Locke personalised his notebooks was by devising his own method of creating indexes using a grid system and Latin keywords.
 Instead of recording entire words, his indexes shortened words to their first letter and vowel.
 Thus, the word "Epistle" would be classified as "Ei".

 Locke published his method in French in 1686, and it was republished posthumously in English in 1706.
 Some of the books in Locke's library at the Bodleian are a combination of manuscript and print.
 Locke had some of his books interleaved, meaning that they were bound with blank sheets in-between the printed pages to enable annotations.
-Locke interleaved and annotated his five volumes of the New Testament in French, Greek, and Latin (Bodleian Locke 9.103-107).
+Locke interleaved and annotated his five volumes of the New Testament in French, Greek, and Latin (Bodleian Locke 9.103–107).
 Locke did the same with his copy of Thomas Hyde's Bodleian Library catalogue (Bodleian Locke 16.17), which Locke used to create a catalogue of his own library.